 This high alpine traverse was first done as a walking trip in 1861.
 Over time this became a popular ski route and different versions of haute route evolved.
 The Verbier Haute Route is often called the skiers version because it skips a few of the more technical cruxes providing time for more skiing.
 This traverse runs from Chamonix to Zermatt and Northwest Mountain School offers it as a seven-day program.
 We use this first day in Chamonix to orient the group while skiing the classic Mer de Glace in the Valle Blanche which descends from the Aguille du Midi all the way back to Chamonix or a small train station just above the valley (depending on seasonal snow depth).
 We then spend six days on the actual traverse.
 If the weather forecast looks tricky, we do, on occasion, start a day early, skipping the Valle Blanche and then offering a similar ski tour in Zermatt at the end of the actual Haute Route traverse.

 John & Olivia Race, IFMGA/UIAGM certified guides and AMGA certified ski guides, will be your trip leaders for the Haute Route.
 We have limited space on our guided Haute Route tours, so contact us now if you are considering joining this program.
-We currently have 5 groups booked for Spring 2015, and can organize other custom dates, or may have space on our current dates.
+We are currently near capacity for March 2016, have some space left for April 2016, and can organize other custom dates.
 We are available to help you train for your Haute Route ski trip and are always happy to spend time discussing the program with you to see if this is a program that makes sense at your current ski ability.

 Haute Route Day 1: Skiing the Valle Blanche